 Where do I work?

 I’m really lucky to be able to work from home.
-I have a small studio with a computer and another table for drawing and sewing.
-My dogs keep me company and I pop out to the garden to check on the chickens during my breaks.
+I have a small studio with a view of the garden.
+My dogs keep me company and I pop out to check on the chickens during my breaks.
 The scene below is from ‘Eva’s Imagination’ by Wenda Shurety .
 It’s very similar to the space I work in at home.

 Keep in touch and receive news about my blog posts, new collections, new books and projects